 The Prairie Research Institute is leading a drive toward a clean-energy future.
-This is the first installment of our ongoing series surrounding PRI's state-of-the-art clean energy research.
+This is the first installment of our series about PRI's state-of-the-art clean energy research.
 Part one introduces projects happening across PRI that implement innovative CO2 reduction strategies, an essential step toward reducing carbon emissions and greenhouse gases at an industrial scale.
+Part II looks at carbon storage projects.

 PRI is collaborating with three Illinois power plants (Prairie State Generating Company, City Water Light, and Power, and the University of Illinois’ Abbott Power Plant) to implement sophisticated technologies that remove carbon from air emissions (carbon capture).